grantjenks/python-sortedcontainers/docs/introduction.rst

 SortedListWithKey
 -----------------

-The SortedContainers project also maintains a specialized SortedList-like type that accepts a key-parameter as found with Python's built-in *sorted* function.
+The :doc:`SortedContainers<index>` project also maintains a specialized SortedList-like type that accepts a key-parameter as found with Python's built-in *sorted* function.
 A SortedListWithKey provides the same functionality as a SortedList but maintains the order of contained values based on the applied key-function.
 This simplifies the pattern of boxing/un-boxing which would otherwise be required.

     >>> from sortedcontainers import SortedListWithKey
     >>> l = SortedListWithKey(key=lambda val: -val)